What Happens If Your Car Hits a Pedestrian?

-You, at one end, start panicking, and on the other hand, wonder about the consequences you have to face.
+You, on one end, start panicking, and on the other hand, wonder about the consequences you have to face.
 The worry is even more if the child is gravely injured.

 You must know that depending on who’s at fault; there are three possible outcomes for such cases.
 An expert Glendale auto accident lawyer is the best person to help you in either situation.